nginxinc/kubernetes-ingress/docs/content/app-protect/configuration.md

 ## Configuration in NGINX Plus Ingress Controller using Virtual Server Resource
 In this example we deploy the NGINX Plus Ingress Controller with NGINX App Protect WAF, a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.

-**Note:** This example, and the files referenced, can be found [here](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/waf).
+**Note:** You can find the example, and the files referenced, on [GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/waf).

 ## Prerequisites